pondrejk/dizzer/questions.md

 Explain frequencies and per-event support and confidence?

 Here: more on circular and cummulative causation.
 (Is there anything maps can do here?).

+TODO: adopt the sensemaking loop: The sense-making loop for Visual Analytics based on the simple model ofvisualization by Wijk (@van2005value) (described in @keim2008visual)

 # The role of cartography